Alou Kuol

-Alou Mawien Kuol (/din/; born 5 July 2001) is a professional soccer player who plays as a striker for A-League Men club Western Sydney Wanderers.
+Alou Mawien Kuol (/din/; born 5 July 2001) is an Australian soccer player who plays for Blacktown City in the National Premier Leagues NSW competition.
 Born in Sudan, he represented Australia at youth level.

 Early life

 Alou Kuol was born in Khartoum to South Sudanese parents, and has five younger brothers and an older brother, who he credits for forcing him to relocate for soccer when he first joined the Mariners Academy.
 Kuol's family fled Sudan when he was three, staying in Egypt for a year before arriving in Sydney.
 In 2015, Kuol moved to Shepparton, where he later worked as a kitchen hand while playing youth football.

 Club career

 Central Coast Mariners

 Kuol began his senior career with Victorian side Goulburn Valley Suns, after coming through the side's youth teams.
 Kuol trialled with A-League clubs Melbourne Victory and Western United but was unsuccessful in receiving a contract.
 He signed for Central Coast Mariners in late-2019, initially playing for the youth team in the Y-League.
 Kuol also briefly trialed with Portuguese club Sporting CP in their under-19 squad.

 Kuol made his professional debut as a substitute on 1 March 2020 in the Mariners' 6–2 defeat against Western United.
 Three days later, Kuol was awarded a scholarship with the Mariners, extending to the end of the 2020–21 season.
 He made his starting debut for the Mariners in a goalless draw against Newcastle Jets on 24 July 2020, and received media attention for his colourful post-match interview.